 Will Homeowners Insurance Cover Your House in a Wildfire?

-2018: 58,083 wildfires according to the NIFC, burning around 8.8 million acres.
+2018: 58,083 wildfires, according to the NIFC, burning around 8.8 million acres.

 2017: A horrible year: 71,499 wildfires scorching over 10 million acres.
 In 2017, wildfires dealt $9 BILLION in damages to the state of California.
-Now, as fires continue to spread across California, you may be wondering whether or not your homeowners insurance will cover damages from wildfires.
+Now, as fires continue to spread across California, you may be wondering whether or not your homeowners insurance will cover losses from wildfires.

 What Will My Homeowners Insurance Cover in the Event of a Wildfire?

 Your homeowners policy should cover your dwelling, any attached structures, and your belongings during a wildfire.
 If you lose your home, you should be aware that there are a few variables that could affect how much of your claim gets paid out -- are you insured at the replacement cost or the actual cash value of your home?